kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *greater invisibility* |
 | 17th | *mislead* |

 ### Dread Ambusher
-At 3rd level, you master the art of the ambush.
+You master the art of the ambush.
 You can give yourself a bonus to your initiative rolls equal to your Wisdom modifier.

-At the start of your first turn of each combat, your walking speed increases by 10 feet, which lasts until the end of that turn.
+At the start of your first turn of each combat, your speed increases by 10 ft, which lasts until the end of that turn.
 If you take the Attack action on that turn, you can make one additional weapon attack as part of that action.
 If that attack hits, the target takes an extra 1d8 damage of the weapon’s damage type.

 ### Low-light Vision
-From 3rd level, you can see in dim light within 120 feet as if it were bright light.
+You can see in dim light within 120 ft as if it were bright light.

-You are also adept at evading creatures that rely on darkvision.
-While in darkness, you are invisible to any creature that relies on darkvision to see you in that darkness.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once whenever you take the Attack action on your turn.
+You can attack twice, instead of once whenever you take the Attack action on your turn.

 ### Iron Mind
-By 7th level, you have honed your ability to resist the mind-altering powers of your prey.
+You have honed your ability to resist the mind-altering powers of your prey.
 You gain proficiency with Wisdom saving throws.
 If you already have this proficiency, you instead gain proficiency in Intelligence or Charisma saving throws (your choice).

 ### Stalker’s Flurry
-At 11th level, you learn to attack with such unexpected speed that you can turn a miss into another strike.
+You learn to attack with such unexpected speed that you can turn a miss into another strike.
 Once on each of your turns when you miss with a weapon attack, you can make another weapon attack as part of the same action.

 ### Shadowy Dodge
-Starting at 15th level, you can dodge in unforeseen ways, with wisps of supernatural shadow around you.
+You can dodge in unforeseen ways, with wisps of supernatural shadow around you.
 Whenever a creature makes an attack roll against you and doesn’t have advantage on the roll, you can use your ***reaction*** to impose disadvantage on it.
 You must use this feature before you know the outcome of the attack roll.